khmarbaise/octopress/source/_posts/2013/2013-09-28-build-smells-maven-assembly-plugin.md

 The question is: Why does this happen?
 The simple answer is: Maven can not calculate the reactor build order in the right manner.
 The root cause of this is that the dependencies between the modules are not defined at all.
-The solution of the problem can be simply achieved by defining the appropriate dependencies to the modules you would like to package into your distribution package like this:
+The solution of the problem can be simply achieved by defining the appropriate dependencies to the modules you would like to pack into your distribution package like this:

 ``` xml Enhanced POM file with dependencies https://github.com/khmarbaise/assembly-examples/blob/master/assemblies-with-files-deps/dist/pom.xml GitHub
   <dependencies>